savyjs/vuetify-strapi-dashboard-documentation/content/en/crud.md

 ---
-title: CRUD Configuration
+title: CRUD
 description: ''
-position: 4
+position: 3
 category: Guide
 ---

-## Inreoduction
+## Introduction

 because each crud has more than 1 page, it is better to use a shared config file for them. this file includes basic properties like name, api resource url, icon and title.